Levi55555/Signal-modulaton-with-carrier-signal-in-MATLAB/README.md

 I use a 1-minute-long Respiratory Impedance signal from mgh007m.mat file.
 This is an 8x21600 matrix where the 7th row is the Respiratory Impedance signal.
 I use a sine carrier signal: C*sin(2*pi*f + phi) where f = 100Hz, C = 1mV, phi = 0.

+References:

-The measurement details can be found in https://archive.physionet.org/physiobank/database/mghdb/
+The measurement details can be found on https://archive.physionet.org/physiobank/database/mghdb/

 Welch JP, Ford PJ, Teplick RS, Rubsamen RM.
 The Massachusetts General Hospital-Marquette Foundation Hemodynamic and Electrocardiographic Database -- Comprehensive collection of critical care waveforms.
 J Clinical Monitoring 7(1):96-97 (1991).